Table of contents of the article:

 Unfortunately, there is a lack of culture and true, pure systems analysts, those who use Enterprise-level Cloud systems if and only if they deem it convenient compared to in-house or hybrid solutions.

-The question no longer arises as to what could be the alternative to Amazon AWS since Amazon AWS it now seems to be the starting point and the arrival point for this new generation of "systems engineers", who do (badly) a bit of everything.
+The question of what the alternative to Amazon AWS could be is no longer being asked, given that Amazon AWS now seems to be the starting and finishing point for this new generation of “system administrators,” who do (badly) a bit of everything.

 For our part, we always try to serve the client's interests, putting profit in second place, and considering it a mere "side effect" as well as a consequence of doing one's job well, taking care both to get our hands dirty in finding the more complex but more convenient for the customer to follow, both in dispensing articles, posts, case studies like this in the hope of being able to provide information and demonstrate how the most adopted solution is not always the most convenient one.

-Our consulting service for Amazon AWS will allow you to significantly save and optimize the costs of their services.
-We are experts in cost analysis and in identifying savings opportunities, and we use advanced tools to monitor the use of AWS services in real time and identify any waste.
-We can also advise you on how to optimize your use of AWS services to make the most of their functionality and reduce unnecessary costs.
-Thanks to our experience and in-depth knowledge of AWS services, we will be able to provide you with personalized advice and support you in implementing efficient and cost-effective solutions.
-It doesn't matter if you are a small or large company, our consultancy service for Amazon AWS it will help you save time and money, allowing you to focus on your core business.
+Our Amazon AWS consulting service will allow you to significantly save money and optimize your service costs.
+We are experts in cost analysis and identifying savings opportunities, and we use advanced tools to monitor AWS service usage in real time and identify any waste.
+We can also advise you on how to optimize your use of AWS services to maximize their capabilities and reduce unnecessary costs.
+Thanks to our experience and in-depth knowledge of AWS services, we can provide personalized consulting and support you in implementing efficient and cost-effective solutions.
+Whether you're a small or large business, our Amazon AWS consulting service will help you save time and money, allowing you to focus on your core business.